JanBizonGD/Cloud/README.md

 **NOTE:** use `journalctl | grep sudo / cloud-init` to debug what happend during vm initialization with `user-data`.

+As specified in test - **In Azure there will be no Petclinic output !!**

 ### Deletion
 Everything created is deleted after pressing CTRL+C. **NOTE** that it is done only after registering clean up function (This step is registered on screen).